 Buildings and other structures move numerous times, but the movements are too small to be noticed.
 If any structure is unable to cope up with this motion, structural defects are likely to occur.
-Structural failures can happen due to other reasons too, such as fire, explosion, wind or snow load.
+Structural failures can happen due to other reasons, too, such as fire, explosion, wind, or snow load.
 They affect the integrity, safety, and stability of the structure.
-It is hard to define the exact seriousness of a structural failure yourself.
-Structural forensic engineering can help you in this task.
+It is hard to define the exact seriousness of a structural failure yourself.can help you in this task.
 The engineers can analyze the structure using advanced assessment techniques and analytical tools and tell you the causes of such failures.
 Here are a few causes of structural failure revealed by structural forensic engineering.

 Mostly all building materials expand on heating and contract on cooling, thus changing the basic structure of the building.
-The internal walls do not have much impact it is the external thin walls revealed towards direct solar radiation and the roof which are subject to considerable thermal variation that is liable to bring a structural defect.
+The internal walls do not have much impact.
+The external thin walls are revealed towards direct solar radiation, and the roof is subject to the considerable thermal variation that is liable to bring a structural defect.

-The deficiencies in the designing of your structure can be revealed by structural forensic engineering.
+The deficiencies in the design of your structure can be revealed by structural forensic engineering.
 These defects arise due to the inefficiency of the plan and designs produced by an architect or engineer before building the structure.
-The design stage is the essential part of the life cycle of a building because most crucial decisions are made at this stage.
+The design stage is an essential part of the life cycle of a building because the most crucial decisions are made at this stage.
 These decisions influence all decisions made in the subsequent stage and vice versa.
 Many maintenance problems occur due to defects in the designing stage of the structure.
-Such as faulty roofing, this might result in leaks, inadequate drainage or show signs of poor structural support.
+Such as faulty roofing might result in leaks, inadequate drainage, or show signs of poor structural support.
 Therefore, understanding the designing deficiencies is very important; you can save a lot of effort and money if corrected before starting construction.

-Construction material deficiency factor is the highest rated factor for structural failures.
+The construction material deficiency factor is the highest-rated factor for structural failures.
 Use of inferior and inadequate building material, such as:

 - Usage of deteriorating building paper